TPIOS/AI_first_contact/README.md

 # AI_first_contact
-Record the program with AI before Graduate
+Record the programs with AI before Graduate